ar98nab/Uber-Unicorns_073/README.md

 ## Features
 List out the key features of our project.

+- User Authentication and Profiles
+- Playlists and Library Management
 - Music Streaming
-- Playlists and Library Management
-- User Authentication and Profiles
+- User friendly environment

-## design decisions or assumptions
-List your design desissions & assumptions

 ## Usage